-I imagine, as you are looking at these profiles, that possibly you are currently struggling with issues or events in your life, maybe current difficulties or past memories?
+I imagine, as you are looking at these profiles, that possibly you currently are struggling with issues or events in your life, maybe current difficulties or past memories?
 Possibly struggling with feelings such as depression, anxiety, fear, anger or other feelings which are causing a negative effect on your well-being?

-Please accept this introduction to counselling in general and more specifically an introduction to my thoughts and beliefs on the opportunities counselling therapy offer.
+Please accept this introduction to counselling in general and more specifically an introduction to my thoughts and beliefs on the opportunities counselling therapy can offer.

-From experience I belief that the single most important factor in achieving a successful outcome is the the therapeutic relationship between client and therapist.
+From experience I belief that the single most important factor in achieving a successful outcome is the therapeutic relationship between client and therapist.

 For my part, my principle concern is you, your emotional and psychological well being and how I might best support you through all that you are currently experiencing.

 I will work with you to establish a nurturing, trusting and supportive relationship where you are heard and understood.
 Offering you a safe, confidential and non-judgemental environment with space and time to allow sensitive attention to your needs, where you are able to freely explore your issues while being valued, appreciated and understood, where you can be yourself.

 We would work together at your pace, to help clarify your feelings and thoughts, so that you may gain a clearer understanding and insight of the person you are, understand better how you became this person and how you may want to move forward to realising your own potential to live a more fulfilling and satisfying life.